 Today, the Dolmabahce Mosque continues to captivate visitors with its stunning architecture and rich historical significance.
 It stands proudly as a symbol of the bridge between tradition and transformation in Ottoman history.

-I took the photo below back in 2013, during one of my many visits to Istanbul.
-On that particular trip, I was with a group of friends and we decided to take a Bosphorus tour.
-Interestingly, at the time, I knew very little about Istanbul’s Ottoman past.
+I took the photo below back in 2013, during one of my visits to Istanbul.
+On that particular trip, I was with a group of friends and we decided to take a Bosporus tour.
+Interestingly, at that time, I knew very little about Istanbul’s Ottoman past.
 I remember looking at this beautiful building, completely unaware of its name or historical importance.

-Even so, I was struck by how breathtaking it was.
-That feeling stayed with me long before I understood the story behind it.
+Even so, I was surprised by how breath-taking it was.
+The feeling stayed with me long before I learnt the story behind it.

-Given that this is an English-language text, search engines might not recognize the original spelling, making the post less visible.
-This minor but necessary adjustment does not alter the meaning.
-Readers will still clearly understand which mosque is being referenced.
+Given that this is an English language text, search engines may not recognise the original spelling.
+It would make the post less visible.
+This minor, but necessary adjustment doesn’t alter the meaning.
+Readers will clearly understand which mosque is being referenced.

 Back to Turkey